 Like these, it teaches the Unity of the Whole, the divine Presence in

-all creatures and things (Ubiquity), Predestination, which is only
+s and things (Ubiquity), Predestination, which is only

 one form of Karma, and Resurrection, which expresses one phase of

 Mohammed, like all great mystics, had discovered or learnt many of the

 truths of esotericism.
 The verses of the Koran that refer to the